BrightspaceUI/core/components/filter/README.md

 ## Search and Paging

-Searching inside a filter dimension has two types: `automatic` and `manual`.
+Most filters will not need search or paging features since filter value lists are generally short.
+For longer lists of filter values when Search is necessary, it can be enabled by setting search-type to `automatic` or `manual`.

-`automatic` search runs a basic case-insensitive text comparison on the dimension values.
+`automatic` search runs a basic case-insensitive text comparison on the dimension values that are loaded in the browser, having no awareness of server-side values that are not yet loaded.

 `manual` search dispatches a `d2l-filter-dimension-search` event delegating the search to the component's consumer.
 The event's detail will contain the key of the dimension from where the event was dispatched (`key`), the text value used for the search (`value`) and a callback (`searchCompleteCallback`).
 This callback gives the consumer control of which keys to display, either by setting `displayAllKeys` to `true` or passing a list of the keys to display as `keysToDisplay` (all other keys will be hidden).
 The dimension will be in a loading state until the callback is called.
 ```js